-Also very important, a house that needs a solar system to produce 7 KW of electricity.
+Also very important, is a house that needs a solar system to produce 7 KW of electricity.
 Just like the square footage of the house we've selected is average, most houses will range between needing 5 KW and 9 KW of electricity usage.
 So a 7 KW solar system is average.

-If you are you concerned about the rising cost of electricity.
+If you're concerned about the rising cost of electricity.
 This may be a great investment for you.
 There's no doubt in our minds that the cost of electricity will continue to rise.
 Producing your own clean energy and decreasing your reliance on the utility company may be worth looking into.

 Here's a list of what we believe may be the top 5 benefits of choosing the new GAF Timberline Solar roofing system for your home.

-Offset the cost of your roof replacement with the electrical savings.
+- Offset the cost of your roof replacement with electrical savings.